 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-The GO-VIBRANT trial is a randomized, double-blinded, placebo controlled study intended to evaluate the efficacy at 24 weeks of golimumab, a fully human monoclonal antibody against tumor necrosis factor alpha (TNF-ɑ).
-The study investigated the drug’s effect on patients who had active disease despite conventional therapy with DMARDs or NSAIDs.
-The primary outcome of the study was the proportion of patients achieving American College of Rheumatology 20 percent improvement criteria (ACR20), which is improved in patients receiving golimumab compared to placebo.
+GO-VIBRANT was a phase 3, randomized, double-blinded, placebo-controlled study evaluating the efficacy of golimumab, a fully human monoclonal antibody against tumor necrosis factor alpha (TNF-ɑ).
+The study investigated the drug’s effect on patients who had active disease despite conventional therapy with disease-modifying anti-rheumatic drugs (DMARDs) or non-steroidal anti-inflammatories (NSAIDs).

 The golimumab group (N = 241) received 2 mg/kg at weeks 0 and 4 and then every 8 weeks, while the placebo group (N = 239) began crossover to golimumab at weeks 24 and 28 and then every 8 weeks if there was limited response.
 The primary outcome of the study was the proportion of patients achieving American College of Rheumatology 20% (ACR20), 50% (ACR50) or 70% (ACR70) improvement criteria, as well as the Psoriasis Area and Severity Index > 75% improvement criteria (PASI75) when receiving golimumab compared with placebo.
 Researchers used the PsA-modified Sharp/van der Heijde score (SHS) to measure radiographic progression.